Skip to content

 Warranty risk — why the wrong crew can void $20,000 of coverage

 A 25-year solar panel product warranty plus a 25-year inverter or microinverter warranty is typically worth $15,000 to $30,000 over the life of the system.
-Almost every panel manufacturer's warranty is conditional on installation, removal, and reinstall being performed by a qualified contractor — and "qualified" is defined in the manufacturer's terms, not the contractor's marketing.
+Many panel and inverter warranties are conditional on installation, removal, and reinstall being performed by a qualified contractor — and "qualified" is defined in the manufacturer's terms, not the contractor's marketing.

 For most major panel manufacturers (REC, Q CELLS, Silfab, Panasonic, LG legacy, Maxeon, Canadian Solar), this means the work has to be done by a contractor with documented PV experience and, in many cases, a NABCEP-certified individual on the project.
 A roofer alone, no matter how skilled with shingles, does not satisfy this requirement.